divyaverma4/EnglishSpeechUpsampler/README.md

 [COMPILE_FROM_BINARY](src/COMPILE_FROM_BINARY.sh) Bash script.
 This should be all that is required to run the upsampling script.

+An example of installation using the command line is shown below: python -m venv venv source venv/bin/activate  // macOS/Linux venv\Scripts\activate  // Windows pip install -r requirements.txt cd src
+./COMPILE_FROM_BINARY.sh

 ## Usage

 Since GitHub doesn't allow for files larger than 100 MB, the model must be retrained in order to perform the upsampling.

+## Assessing Common Errors

+TensorFlow Versions:
+If an error occurs due to mismatched TensorFlow release versions, make sure you have version 1.0.1 installed.
+You can do this with the following command: pip install tensorflow==1.0.1

+Missing Dependencies:
+If an error occurs due to missing packages or dependencies, use the following command to ensure all necessary packages are installed: pip install -r requirements.txt

+C++ Library Complications:
+If compilation keeps failing, make sure you have g++ installed properly.
+You can do that with the following command: sudo apt-get install g++  // Ubuntu/Debian brew install gcc // macOS

 ### Customization